Kingvadee/alx-higher_level_programming/README.md

 		How to convert a Python data structure to a JSON string How to convert a JSON string to a Python data structure }

+12. 0x0C-python-almost_a_circle{The Twelfth directory for this project cotains the concept:}
+	{
+		What is Unit testing and how to implement it in a large project How to serialize and deserialize a Class
+		How to write and read a JSON file
+		What is *args and how to use it
+		What is **kwargs and how to use it
+		How to handle named arguments in a function
+	}